Sonia Grego, Ph.D.

 Research Professor in Electrical and Computer Engineering

-Brian Stoner, Ph.D.; Principal Investigator (PI) and Director of the Duke University Center for WaSH-AID (Water, Sanitation, Hygiene and Infectious Disease), Visiting Distinguished Fellow in Global Health Technologies at RTI International, Research Professor in the Department of Electrical and Computer Engineering at Duke University with a secondary appointment with Duke's Global Health Institute.
+Brian Stoner, Ph.D.; Principal Investigator (PI) and Director of the Duke University Center for WaSH-AID (Water, Sanitation, Hygiene and Infectious Disease), Research Professor in the Department of Electrical and Computer Engineering at Duke University.
 Dr. Stoner is a materials scientist with expertise in the synthesis, processing, and characterization of materials using electrical, electrochemical and plasma techniques.
-At Duke, he leads multidisciplinary programs in Global Health Technologies with an emphasis on integrating expertise across engineering, social science, economics and policy to address complex global challenges.
 He holds 28 U.S. patents related to novel microelectronic materials and systems, and has authored or co-authored two book chapters and more than 200 scientific publications.
 Visit Scholars@Duke for more information.

 Associate Professor of Medicine and Gastroenterologist